-“Life is so different,” she said.
+“Life is so different,” she wrote.
 “Since last August, I’ve been a pageant queen, a bachelor contestant, and the Bachelorette.
 I’ve been in love with multiple people, I got engaged, I broke off an engagement, and I shared it all with millions of people.”

 “My faith has been questioned by thousands who don’t know my heart, and my transparency with my decisions has labeled me promiscuous,” she continued.
 “Simultaneously, I’ve become a role model for young women and started bigger conversations around faith and sex.
 I’m living on my own for the first time and shuffling through this life of next steps with press, media, and opportunities galore.”